 progress may use the original timer for the begin time and the

-results.
-If you make timer changes, you may want to use
+after you make timer changes, use

 TRUNCATE TABLE to reset